links below to access pages

 and an ascetic, which he had not seen before,

 the heart of all existence.
 He realized that wealth

-and luxury did not guarantee happiness,
+and luxury did not guarantee happiness.

-so he explored the different teachings, religions and philosophies of the day, to find the key to human happiness.
+He explored the different teachings, religions and philosophies of the day, to find the key to human happiness.
 After six years of study and meditation

 he finally found "the middle path" and was enlightened.
 After enlightenment, the Buddha spent the rest of his life teaching the principles of Buddhism — called the Dharma, or Truth — until his death in his 80s.

 |Chinese Buddhist Cave Shrines